Insights from collectibles: Our friend time

 What am I missing?

-One of the many gifts I received from my iPEC family where I studied for my certification as an Executive Life Coach was a very special stone.
-I’ve had it for a number of years and it stays with me as a kind of talisman when I’m thinking through something challenging.
+One of the many gifts I received from my iPEC family, where I studied for my certification as an Executive Life Coach, was a very special stone.
+I’ve had it for many years, and it stays with me as a talisman when I’m thinking through something challenging.

-On one side, the word problem has been engraved, covering the entire surface.
+The word problem has been engraved on one side, covering the entire surface.
 On the other side is the word solution.
 The solution resides within the problem itself.
-We have to examine it from all sides to find it but it is there.
+We must examine it from all sides to find it, but it is there.
 The other question is what will take us to the other side.

 Beginnings and endings… Are you ready for today?